 There are three main stages to performing an IT security risk assessment.

 IT security risk assessment step one: understand the importance of IT

 The first question to ask when conducting an IT security risk assessment is: how important is IT to your business?
-If it is vital, and you cannot accept any associated risk, then you need to ensure that you are protected if things go wrong.
+If it is vital, and you cannot accept any associated risk, then you need to ensure that you are thoroughly protected if things go wrong.

 For example, ask yourself how your business would continue to run if your IT systems were destroyed by fire, flood, theft or system failure.
 Could you get back up and running easily?
 How quickly could you restore lost data from backup copies?

 If the answers to these questions set your pulse racing, you already know the answer to this question: IT is very important to your business!

 However, you should also consider each aspect of your IT individually, and establish how vital it is to your business.
 For instance, you might conclude that it would be nearly impossible to run your business without your server and broadband connection, but that your computer printers are not essential.

 In reality, you may not question the importance of your IT directly.
 The answer tends to be more of a feeling that builds up as you work through the rest of the IT security risk assessment process.